 Maybe you have high interest rates that you would like to bring down.
 Maybe it’s getting too complicated to juggle all your monthly payments, and as a result, your payments are late or worse you are missing payments.
 Quite possibly this type of financial responsibility may be taking a toll on your mental health, and you realize that you need to do something about it.

-Whatever your reasoning is, consolidating your debt can have a positive effect on your growing business as well as in your personal life.
+Whatever your reasoning is, debt consolidation benefits your growing business as well as in your personal life.